kiat/BigDataAnalytics/HowTos/How-To-Run-Jupyter-on-Google-Cloud-Dataproc.md

 # Access the Web interfaces (Jupyter and Spark History)
-After your cluster is provisioned and running, click on the cluster and
+After your cluster is provisioned and running, click on the cluster and go to Web Interfaces